BlogHygiene Department KPIs

 What percentage of total production should come from hygiene?

-The hygiene department should produce 30-33% of total practice production.
-This benchmark ensures a healthy balance between hygiene and restorative services while maximizing recurring revenue.
+The ADA baseline is 25% of total practice production — the minimum healthy target.
+High-performing practices typically reach 30-33%, which ensures a healthy balance between hygiene and restorative services while maximizing recurring revenue.

 What is a good hygienist production-to-wage ratio?